-As social distancing starts to be enforced with the coronavirus outbreak, local families are thinking of different ways to engage with community resources.
-Although local libraries are starting to shut, there are lots of great free online library resources you can access without leaving home like ebooks, audiobooks, magazines, movies, music, courses and more.
+Although local libraries in the lockdown area are shut, there are lots of great free online library resources you can access without leaving home like ebooks, audiobooks, magazines, movies, music, courses and more.

 If kids need help with coursework, there’s a selection of student resources available including DK Find Out!, National Geographic Kids and Encyclopaedia Britannica.
 Newcastle Libraries also offers Studiosity which provides free access to online tutors for students in years 3-12.
 It’s available 24/7 all year round, maximum 30 sessions per user, per term.
 All Maths, English and Science topics are included.
 To access, just enter your library card number or download the app.

 For kids missing out on Storytime, log onto the Storybox Library where some of Australia’s best storytellers read their stories on screen.
 It’s a vibrant and interactive way for children to enjoy their favourite Australian children’s stories, and enjoy a storytime at home.
 Just select your library and enter your library card for free access.

 While kids are off school, enrol them in the NSW Premiers Reading Challenge.
 The Challenge aims to encourage a love of reading for leisure and pleasure in students, and to enable them to experience quality literature.
 It is not a competition but a challenge to each student to read, to read more and to read more widely.